Introduce your research in your own words

 Now you’ve filmed your video, how do you submit it?

 - You can send us your video via ZendTo, a file transfer website hosted by Taylor & Francis, which allows you to transfer files of up to 2GB.
 Contact the journal’s production editor when you are ready and we’ll send you the details.

 - You’ll need to sign a Recording Rights Agreement, so we can publish your video abstract on Taylor & Francis Online (we will email this to you when you get in touch with your video abstract).
 Please sign it and email it back as soon as possible, as we can’t upload your video without it.

 - Don’t forget your transcript (this can be any editable file format, such as Word).

-You may already have software and features on your computer or laptop to create a video, but below are some useful resources to help you in getting started.
+You may already have software and features on your computer or laptop to create a video, but below are some useful resources to help you get started.